 What do Roman bridges, the Pyramids and cathedrals have in common?
 Granite of course!
-Many ancient and historic buildings use Granite to create a core of strength at their centres.
+Many ancient and historic buildings use Granite blocks to create a core of strength at their centres.
 As Granite can be polished to a beautiful sheen or clad in another stone, it was commonly used for supporting pillars.

 3. Beautiful floors

-Polished Granite is a stunning natural stone, and is often used alongside Marble in stone floors.
+Polished Granite is a stunning natural stone, and is often used alongside Marble and floor tiles.
 Whilst Marble often has very striking veining, Granite typically has a more subtle patterning making the two stones perfect complements.

 4. Paths and patios

-Granite paving slabs are ideal for use outdoors as they are very tough and weather-resistant.
+Granite paving stone slabs are ideal for use outdoors as they are very tough and weather-resistant.
 Many people are surprised at the number of shades of Granite that are available – paving slabs come in a wide range of hues, from red to green, as well as the well-known greys and blacks.

 5. External cladding and building blocks